 You must not bring laptops or bags larger than a handbag or small backpack to your appointment as they are not permitted into the building and there are no storage facilities available.

 To maintain physical distancing requirements, please arrive no more than 10 minutes before your appointment.
-If you arrive late or without a face covering, you may not be permitted entry and will have to reschedule your appointment.
+If you arrive late or without a face mask, you may not be permitted entry and will have to reschedule your appointment.
 Our office may send you instructions 1-3 days before your appointment, so please check your email regularly.

 Q: Can I have a refund?